ros2/ros1_bridge/README.md

 # . ~/ros_catkin_ws/install_isolated/setup.bash
 ```

+The bridge will be built with support for any message/service packages that are on your path and have an associated mapping between ROS 1 and ROS 2.
-Next source any ROS 2 workspaces that have message/service packages you want to bridge so that they are added to your path, e.g.:
+Therefore you must add any ROS 1 or ROS 2 workspaces that have message/service packages that you want to be bridged to your path before building the bridge.
+This can be done by adding explicit dependencies on the message/service packages to the `package.xml` of the bridge, so that `ament` will add them to the path before it builds the bridge.
+Alternatively you can do it manually by sourcing the relevant workspaces yourself, e.g.:

 ```
+# You have already sourced your ROS installation.
+# Source your ROS 2 installation:
 . <install-space-with-ros2>/local_setup.bash
+# And if you have a ROS 1 overlay workspace, something like:
+# . <install-space-to-ros1-overlay-ws>/setup.bash
-# And if you have an overlay workspace, something like:
+# And if you have a ROS 2 overlay workspace, something like:
-# . ~/overlay_ws/install/local_setup.bash
+# . <install-space-to-ros2-overlay-ws>/local_setup.bash
 ```

 Then build just the ROS 1 bridge with `-j1`: